 OF VISUAL ART

 After three decades of Impressionist-inspired art, culminating in the Fauvist colourist movement (of which, incidentally, Braque had been a member), Picasso began to worry that this type of painting was a dead-end with less and less potential for intellectual exploration.
 In this frame of mind, and recently exposed to African tribal art whilst in Spain, he began painting Les Demoiselles D'Avignon (1907, MoMA, New York), his ground-breaking masterpiece, whose flat splintered planes replaced traditional linear perspective and rounded volumes thereby signalling his break with the naturalistic traditions of Western art.
-At the same time, Georges Braque, a former student at the prestigious Ecole des Beaux-Arts in Paris, had just been overwhelmed by the 1907 Exhibition of Cezanne's paintings at the Parisian Salon d'Automne and the Bernheim-Jeune Gallery.
+At the same time, Georges Braque, a former student at the prestigious Ecole des Beaux-Arts in Paris, had just been overwhelmed by the 1907 Exhibition of Cezanne's paintings at the Parisian Salon d'Automne and the Bernheim-Jeune Gallery - notably Cezanne's masterpiece The Large Bathers (Les Grandes Baigneuses) (1894-1905).
 The pair then met in October 1907, and over the next two years developed what became known as Cubism - a completely new method of depicting the visual world.

 The Origin of the Term 'Cubism'